mhmmdrash/storybook/README.md

 4. **Set up your OpenAI API key and Supabase credentials:**

-    rename .env.example to .env
+    Rename .env.example to .env\
-    Replace `"your-openai-key"` with your actual OpenAI API key in the `.env` file:
+    Replace `"your-openai-key"` with your actual OpenAI API key\
-    Replace `"your-openai-supabase-key"` with your actual Supabase key in the `.env` file:
+    Replace `"your-supabase-key"` with your actual Supabase key\
-    Replace `"your-openai-supabase-url"` with your actual Supabase URL in the `.env` file:
+    Replace `"your-openai-supabase-url"` with your actual Supabase URL

 ## Usage